vis-kid/octopress_drafts_previewer/source/_posts/2015-07-15-bourbon-functions.md

 //  }
 ```

-## Need a linear- or radial-gradient for your background-image mixin?

-It could not be any more straightforward to create gradiants with these functions.
+##

 + ### **linear-gradient()** function

+If you need a linear gradient in combination with your background-image mixin, this function will save you quite a bit of code.
 The color of the gradient is defined by the **starting color**, the **ending color** and optional **stop-color points** in between.
 Those additional color-stops give you the possiblity to create more sophisticated transitions between the starting and ending colors, or provide a more colorful gradient.

 Take a look at this horrible gradient.
-Here I think it's easy to see how the **linear-gradient** function works and how you can utilize it:
+Here I think it’s easy to see how the **linear-gradient** function works and how you can utilize it:

 #### Screenshot